DonnaWuDongxia/widl-nan/README.md

 Please refer to [Getting inputs ready](https://github.com/DonnaWuDongxia/widl-nan/blob/sdl/Inputs%20and%20outputs.md#getting-inputs-ready) for more details.

 ### Compile WIDL files using widl-nan
+With the WIDL file ready, you can use widl-nan to generate the initial implementation of the designed Node.js addon.

 All supported command-line options of widl-nan can be listed in the help information by ```-h``` argument.

 ```